NovatecConsulting/simulation-testing/README.md

 I also tried to test the bug-finding powers by introducing a semi-obscure bug - overwriting the password of an existing user with the password of a new user.
 I started off only overwriting existing passwords after the 16th user, which the simulation didn't hit once after trying out 10 or 20 times.
-I guess this is to be expected though.
+I guess this is to be expected though, given the limited length of generated input and the search space.

 After changing the bug to nearly always modifying another user's password, the simulation finds it more often than not (although not always).
 The shrinking results often contain garbage, maybe it would help to use a `Vec`-wrapper that uses the same `arbitrary` definition but exhaustively searches sublists.
 Might be worth a try.